-So what better way to mark that spiritual rebirth than by baptising ourselves in the waters of London’s outdoor swimming venues – sometimes balmy, sometimes bracingly refreshing, sometimes teeming with fish, but always glorious.
-So here are the best spots for open-air bathing in the capital, broken down into heated, unheated, and wild categories…
+So instead, we’ll just have to settle for a simple rundown of the best in the capital – sometimes balmy, sometimes bracingly refreshing, sometimes teeming with fish, but always glorious.
+So here are the finest spots for open-air swimming in London, broken down into heated, unheated, and wild categories.

 So, this one fills up fast.
 It’s in Covent Garden, it’s on a rooftop, and it’s heated, so no surprise that its dance card is well-inked.
 Added to which, it’s only 27m long, so it’s not exactly gigantic either.
 But if you keep an eye on the app and book yourself a slot, you’ll be rewarded with a very reasonably priced dip, a sun terrace, and a two minute walk to, well, everything.

-It might date back to 1926, but this 50m-long lido is heated.
+It might date back to 1926, but Crouch End’s 50m-long outdoor pool is heated.
 And to boot?
 It’s got grassy, landscaped slopes surrounding it, which are perfect for a picnic.
 There are diving areas, a separate children’s pool, and a whopping great leisure centre, too.

 Address: Park Road, N8 8JN | Cost? £8 | Prebooking necessary?
 Yes, best done here | Refreshments nearby?
 Sourdough Sophia will sort you out with the likes of a cruffin, a sourdough pretzel, and a coffee.

-P-on-the-P is a Grade II listed, white tile beauty on the edge of a deer park.
+P-on-the-P is a Grade II listed, white-tiled beauty on the edge of a deer park.
 In fact, it’s in the same green space as Kew Gardens, so you won’t be too far off some gorgeous scenery.
 And the kicker?
 It’s heated to a balmy 24 degrees.

 To clarify, Beckenham’s wild swimming lake isn’t ‘theme park’ wild, it’s ‘David Attenborough’ wild.
 Fish, birds, insects, they’re all there.
-Apparently there’s even a small risk of developing a rash called “swimmers itch” after taking a dunk.
+Apparently there’s even a small risk of developing a rash called “swimmer’s itch” after taking a dunk.
 Hooray!
 And it seems redundant to add that the water can be cold.
-So it should come as no surprise that this place requires beginners to complete a 30min induction course via Zoom before heading down.
 But if you can handle that, then the rewards are spectacular beauty, and a chance to quite literally immerse yourself in nature.

 In all there are over 25 lakes & ponds dotted across Hampstead Heath, and three of them are for swimming in.
 In classic Victorian fashion, there’s a men’s pond (Highgate), a women’s pond (Kenwood) and a mixed pond (Hampstead).
 Take a dip in any of them and you’ll feel the billow of silt between your toes, and if you swim across to the banks you’ll likely encounter some feathered friends as bathing companions.
-The mens & women’s ponds are both free to pop into, but if you want to go mixed, you need to get a summer season ticket (or join the Winter Swimming Club, if you’re foolhardy enough).
+The women’s pond also has a couple of meadows attached for sunbathing with a good book afterwards.

-This is one of the few wild swimming options in the city that does not require an induction (just temporarily, due to Covid), so you can just book and show up with nothing but your cozzie and a smile.
-And a red swimming cap, so they can see you in the water.
+This is one of the few wild swimming options in the city that does not require an induction, so you can just book and show up with nothing but your cozzie and a smile.
+And a bright red orange, or pink swimming cap, so they can see you in the water.
 And a tow float.
 And a hot drink.
 And maybe a wetsuit, if it’s particularly cold.
 But if you’ve nailed all that, then the reservoir’s huge (23 acres) expanse of fresh water is your playground.